 This program is offered on a four (Monday/Tuesday/Wednesday/Thursday) or five (Monday-Friday) day a week basis.
 Each Pre-K class can accommodate up to 17 students.
 Students eligible for the Pre-Kindergarten classes must be at least age 4 on September 1.

-This program is offered on a two, three, or five day a week basis.
-Options are either Tuesday/Thursday or Wednesday/Friday.
+This program is offered on a two, three, four, or five-day-a-week basis.
+The two day-a-week option is either Tuesday/Thursday or Wednesday/Friday.
 A Monday Enhancement Day can be added to either class.
+The four-day-a-week option is Monday-Thursday.
 Each Preschool program can accommodate up to 17 students.
 Students eligible for the Preschool classes must be at least age 3 on September 1.

-This program is offered on a two or three day a week basis with options for the Tuesday/Thursday or Wednesday/Friday morning class.
+This program is offered on a two, three, four, or five-day-a-week basis.
+The two day-a-week option is a Tuesday/Thursday or Wednesday/Friday morning class.
 A Monday Enhancement Day can be added to either class.
+The four-day-a-week option is Monday-Thursday.
 Each Toddler class can accommodate up to nine students.
-Classes are divided based on the age of the Toddler (either 2 or 2.9 on September 1), but uses the same curriculum.

 The Creative Afternoons program is offered on Monday-Friday afternoons from noon-3:15 p.m.
 Students have lunch and rest time from noon-1:00 p.m.
 It is available for Toddlers who are at least 2.9 on September 1, Preschool, and Pre-Kindergarten students.
 Creative Afternoons focus on the following subject areas: